assist-iot/assist-iot-documentation/docs/source/horizontal_planes/datamanagement/semantic_annotator_enabler.rst

-features
+Features
 ========

 Features

-place in architecture
+Place in architecture
 =====================

 Place in architecture

-user guide
+User guide
 ==========

 User guide

-prerequisites
+Prerequisites
 =============

 The Semantic Annotator Enabler has no particular requirements to run,